Blondie (band): 2013–2023: Ghosts of Download and Pollinator

 In the March 2017 issue of Mojo magazine, the band announced that their eleventh studio album, Pollinator, would be released on May 5, 2017.
 The album was recorded at The Magic Shop in SoHo, New York City, and featured songs written by the likes of TV on the Radio's David Sitek, Johnny Marr, Sia, Charli XCX, and Dev Hynes.
-Pollinator spawned hit singles "Fun" and "Long Time" and embarked Blondie on an extensive promotional tour in North, Central and South America and Europe.
-The album peaked at #4 in the UK, and is Blondie's most successful studio album since No Exit.
+Pollinator spawned hit singles "Fun" and "Long Time" and embarked Blondie on a promotional tour in North America, South America and Europe.
+The album peaked at number four in the UK and is Blondie's most successful studio album since No Exit.

 On December 21, 2019, Blondie announced through their social media that they would release an EP and mini-documentary entitled Vivir en La Habana.
-It was recorded during the band's residency in Havana, Cuba, in March 2019, and directed by Rob Roth but no dates or further details were revealed yet.
-The EP is not entirely a "live" recording as Chris Stein, who was not present at the Havana concerts, added guitar parts in the studio to enhance the live tracks.
-In October 2020, Debbie Harry and Chris Stein of Blondie appeared in Schmoyoho's parody of the 2020 United States presidential debates between vice presidential candidates Kamala Harris and Mike Pence in a song titled "One Heartbeat Away", where they played the role of moderators.
+It was recorded during the band's residency in Havana, Cuba, in March 2019, and directed by Rob Roth and was shown at several film festivals around the globe.
+The EP is not entirely a "live" recording as Stein, who was not present at the Havana concerts, added guitar parts in the studio to enhance the live tracks.
+In October 2020, Harry and Stein appeared in Schmoyoho's parody of the 2020 US presidential debates between vice presidential candidates Kamala Harris and Mike Pence in a song titled "One Heartbeat Away", where they played the role of moderators.

 On October 20, 2020, Blondie announced that they would be embarking on a ten-date arena tour of the UK in November 2021 with Garbage as the opening act.
 The tour was postponed until April 2022 due to the COVID-19 pandemic.
-Johnny Marr, formerly of The Smiths, replaced Garbage on the tour.
-Additional dates were subsequently added in the United States.
-In April 2022 prior to the launch of the UK/US tour, it was announced that Chris Stein would be unable to tour with the group due to heart issues.
-"I've been dealing with a dumbass condition called Atrial Fibrillation or AFib which is irregular heartbeats and combined with the meds I take for it I'm too fatigued to deal," Stein said.
+Johnny Marr, formerly of the Smiths, replaced Garbage on the tour.
+Additional dates were subsequently added in the US.
+In April 2022, prior to the launch of the UK/US tour, it was announced that Stein would be unable to tour with the group due to heart issues.
+"I've been dealing with a dumbass condition called Atrial Fibrillation or AFib which is irregular heartbeats and combined with the meds I take for it I'm too fatigued to deal", Stein said.
 He was replaced by Andee Blacksugar.
-Bassist Leigh Foxx, too, was absent due to a back injury.
+Bassist Foxx, too, was absent due to a back injury.
 Former Sex Pistols bassist Glen Matlock filled in for Foxx.
+Matlock also recorded with the band for the forthcoming Blondie album.

+Blondie performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.